RefineStat: Efficient Exploration for Probabilistic Program Synthesis: Experimental Results

 \subsection{Comparison of Generated Program Quality to BoxLM}

-In this section, we compare the performance of our framework using the DQ-7B model (averaged over five runs) against three baselines: the \emph{Expert} programs from PosteriorDB~\cite{magnusson2024posteriordbtestingbenchmarkingdeveloping}, the BoxLM system introduced by~\citet{li2024automatedstatisticalmodeldiscovery}, and programs generated by OpenAI o3.
+We compare \Tool's performance using the DQ-7B model (averaged over five runs) against three baselines: the \emph{Expert} stan programs from PosteriorDB~\cite{magnusson2024posteriordbtestingbenchmarkingdeveloping}, the BoxLM system introduced by~\citet{li2024automatedstatisticalmodeldiscovery}, and programs generated by OpenAI o3.
 Since the code for BoxLM is not publicly available, we rely on the reported numbers from their paper for comparison.
-Additionally, because the specific dataset we use for the GP task is not included in BoxLM's evaluation suite, we omit their result for that dataset in Table~\ref{tab:datasets-lm-expert}.
+Because the dataset we use for the GP task is not included in BoxLM's evaluation suite, we omit their result for that dataset.

-As shown in Table~\ref{tab:datasets-lm-expert}, our framework consistently outperforms both BoxLM and OpenAI o3 on the \textsc{Peregrine} dataset, and surpasses OpenAI o3 on the GP task, while matching the performance of expert-written programs in most cases.
+Table~\ref{tab:datasets-lm-expert} presents the ELPD LOO scores, showing that our framework consistently outperforms both BoxLM and OpenAI o3 on the \textsc{Peregrine} dataset, and surpasses OpenAI o3 on the GP task, while matching the performance of expert-written programs in most cases.
 Across the remaining datasets, our approach performs comparably to other baselines, with the exception of \textsc{Dugongs}, where performance is slightly lower.
 These results demonstrate that \Tool{} achieves performance comparable to, and in several cases better than, large language models like OpenAI o3 and multi-agent frameworks such as BoxLM.